1 “This Was Britain’s Year at Cannes”

 Figure 5.
 Guinness television commercial, Sea Lion, 1955.
 Produced by Joop Geesink’s Dollywood.30

 Video 3.
 Ultimate Guinness UK Television Adverts Collection Ads Idents Commercials.
-Please visit the online version of the article to watch this video.

 The idea of this film is drawn from one of Guinness’ most memorable posters, designed by John Gilroy in 1934, for the advertising agency S.H.
 Benson.
 S.H Benson had coined the strapline, “Guinness is good for you”, and had held the account since the 1920s.
 However, S.H.Benson’s Guinness poster campaign had evolved in the 1950’s, and now featured a range of Guinness-stealing zoo animals and their hapless Guinness-drinking keepers, and it was this campaign that S.H.Benson wanted the advertising community, and their clients, to see on the first night of commercial television.